botlabs-gg/yagpdb-docs-v2/content/reference/custom_interactions.md

 - Use the `sendModal` function to show the user a modal.
 You cannot respond to a user submitting a modal by sending them another modal.
 - Use the `updateMessage` function to edit the message the command triggered from.
-This works the same way as editing a message.
+This works the same way as editing a message, however because it automatically targets the triggering message, the only argument required is the new message.

 [Interaction Function documentation](/reference/templates/functions#interactions)